zeddee/zeddee-src/content/tech posts/dont-email-your-passwords.md

 > ![Please don't email me my password](/img/2019-posts/please-dont-email-me-my-password.jpg)

-I reached out to them via the contact form at ~2AM (20 Aug 2019)
+I reached out to them via the contact form at ~2AM (20 Aug 2019), and haven't heard back.

 The first thing you should notice here is that I've put up my user name and password in all it's 36-character glory